 We are living in such an era that everything is available to us with ease.
 But still, nothing can replace the story narration by grandparents to their grandchildren.
 It is the best time to develop warm feelings towards each other as stories are the best way to express our emotions.

 Below is a famous story of the ant and an elephant.
 The story teaches how a small ant teaches a lesson to a giant elephant.
+How to strengthen your bonding with kids?

 The story of an elephant and an ant is mentioned below: